Karin Spaink: Scientology litigation against Spaink and XS4ALL

 The Church appealed again, this time to the Supreme Court of Netherlands.
 In July 2005, a few days before the court was expected to rule, Scientology withdrew the appeal.
 The Supreme Court dismissed Scientology's claims while accepting Scientology's withdrawal.
 As a consequence of this withdrawal, Scientology has no possibility to appeal to the European Court, because this is only possible when all legal means on country level have been exhausted.
 The verdict of the appeal court stands, but the Supreme Court did not add an evaluation of its own.

-Spaink has continued to criticize Scientology, and actively participates in Project Chanology's monthly pickets against the organization.
+Spaink continued to criticize Scientology, and actively participated in Project Chanology's monthly pickets against the organization.

 Effects of this court case

 In the original court case, the judge upheld the law that ISPs whose customers on their homepages link to copyright infringement are as liable as if the customers infringed on that copyright themselves.
 This part of the judge's decision caused an uproar in the Dutch Internet community, where many claim that a link is not a mechanism for publishing works but merely a reference to a work.
 In the verdict of the appeal on 4 September 2003, this ruling was reversed.